-Cosentyx is indicated for the treatment of: moderate to severe plaque psoriasis in adults who are candidates for systemic therapy; active psoriatic arthritis in adult patients, alone or in combination with MTX, when the response to previous DMARD therapy has been inadequate; active ankylosing spondylitis in adults who have responded inadequately to conventional therapy; active non-radiographic axial spondyloarthritis with objective signs of inflammation as indicated by elevated CRP and/or MRI evidence in adults who have responded inadequately to NSAIDs.
+Cosentyx is indicated for the treatment of: moderate to severe plaque psoriasis (PsO) in adults, adolescents and children from the age of 6 years who are candidates for systemic therapy; active psoriatic arthritis in adult patients, alone or in combination with MTX, when the response to previous DMARD therapy has been inadequate; active ankylosing spondylitis in adults who have responded inadequately to conventional therapy; active non-radiographic axial spondyloarthritis with objective signs of inflammation as indicated by elevated CRP and/or MRI evidence in adults who have responded inadequately to NSAIDs.

 Explore our webinars from expert dermatology speakers

 If you or your colleagues weren’t able to join our webinars, recordings can be found below.
 We’ll continue to grow the collection, so keep checking back!

 A2324 study: assessing the impact of tailored dosing of Cosentyx in patients ≥90kg

 Research suggests that biologic efficacy is lessened in heavier-weight patients, an unmet need in this population.
 Professor Warren highlights the potential benefits that up-titrated Cosentyx dosing regimes have for adult PsO and PsA patients with concomitant PsO with a weight ≥90kg.
 The relevant posology for this dosing can be read below:

 For the treatment of moderate to severe plaque psoriasis, the recommended dose is 300 mg of secukinumab by subcutaneous injection with initial dosing at weeks 0, 1, 2, 3 and 4, followed by monthly maintenance dosing.
 Based on clinical response, a maintenance dose of 300 mg every 2 weeks may provide additional benefit for patients with a body weight of 90 kg or higher.